madpin/wordsmith/README.md

----
-created:
-  - 2024-07-15 12:24
-tags:
-  - "#LLMHelperPlugin"
-  - MOC
-type: Professional
-template-version: "1.0"
-url:
----
-# LLM Helper Plugin for Obsidian
+# Wordsmith

-LLM Helper is a powerful plugin for Obsidian that leverages AI to enhance your note-taking experience.
-It provides intelligent tag and name suggestions, audio transcription capabilities, and seamless integration with OpenAI and Oracle Cloud Infrastructure (OCI).
+Wordsmith is an AI-powered plugin for Obsidian that enhances your note-taking experience with intelligent suggestions and advanced features.

 ## Features

-- AI-powered tag suggestions for your notes
+- AI-powered tag suggestions
 - Intelligent file name recommendations
 - Audio transcription using Deepgram API
 - Integration with OpenAI for content analysis